Galapagos Wildlife & Photo Safari

 Wildlife: Sea Lions, Red Footed and Blue Footed Booby, Tortoises

-Pack an overnight bag as we head to Santa Cruz where the giant Galapagos tortoises roam wild.
+For those staying on the 8-day expedition we have more adventure as we journey to Santa Cruz where the giant Galapagos tortoises roam wild.
 We have arranged the most authentic and unique glamping experience in the Galapagos.
 Modeled after an African Safari Camp, but with the dramatic backdrop of the Pacific Ocean and nearby Floreana Island, you’ll be immersed directly into a thrilling setting for photographing the giant Galapagos tortoises as they move from one watering hole to another across the camp grounds.
 During the months of June to February you will be able to see dozens of tortoises roaming throughout the Camp.
 March to May the tortoises tend to migrate to lower elevations nearby, but there is always some tortoises who have made the place home.

 In the evening, we will shuttle to the harborfront of Puerto Ayora, the island’s main town and largest in the Galapagos.
 Here we will tour the famed Charles Darwin Research Station, a must stop when visiting Santa Cruz.